vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 ### Supervised Learning
 A train test split was performed with a test size of 0.2.
 We used MSE, MAE and RMSE to evaluate our models.
 Using the features in listings and the sentimental score of comments from reviews, for both price and ratings, happened to give us better results for our models than using just the features in Listings.
 Thus, all our results below are based on that.

+We first implemented the models on only the New York City dataset and decided to pick the best model from our results in order to apply it on the other cities.
+### New York City
 #### Random Forest